My shopping cart

 It is believed that female ejaculation is generally achieved by stimulating the G-spot, an area located just inside the vagina.
 Being connected to the urethra, pressure on this area will produce the desire to urinate.
 The Skene gland is located near this area, so pressing on the G-spot will stimulate the Skene gland too.
 By finding a sexual position which offers the right stimulation, friction and deep penetration, you may be able to achieve a G-spot orgasm and ejaculate at the same time.
-Using a sex toy such as LELO Mona or Gigi, both of which have curved heads, shaped to caress the G-spot, may enable you to orgasm and ejaculate simultaneously.
+Many sex toys are designed for G-spot stimulation with curved heads, shaped to caress the G-spot to help you orgasm and ejaculate simultaneously.

 Some women find the feeling of needing to pee uncomfortable and tense up when they need to relax and go with the sensation.
 Others do not enjoy being so wet and feel embarrassed about “wetting the bed”.
 As mentioned above, some women do not have Skene glands at all therefore would not be able to ejaculate; however, they still achieve pleasurable orgasms.